ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 ### Grip

 - Best car: Porsche 911 Turbo

+- Honorable mention: Pagani Zonda F (too expensive but best use for a free car marker)

 You can improve on this basic setup by upgrading the turbo or using Stage 4 parts, but don't upgrade the engine as the stock one is the best for the 911 Turbo.
 Do note that the more power upgrades you install, the less score potential you will have as the target times will lower significantly.